 Why it’s the dialect or accent of people from Liverpool I hear you cry!
-Yes you are correct but it is also a type of beef or lamb stew and is indeed why inhabitants from Liverpool are known as Scousers.
+Yes, you are correct but it is also a type of beef or lamb stew and is indeed why inhabitants from Liverpool are known as Scousers.

 It’s uncertain where the word originated from but possibly lobscouse (later shortened to scouse) was corrupted from the Norwegian lapskaus, Swedish lapskojs and Danish labskovs or the Low German Labskaus, and refers to a stew commonly eaten by sailors.
-Liverpool being a very important port in the 18th and 19th Century, would have been the destination of many a overseas sailor and thus influenced by these visitor’s different cultures, habits and food.
+Liverpool being a very important port in the 18th and 19th Century, would have been the destination of many an overseas sailor and thus influenced by these visitor’s different cultures, habits and food.

-In the days of sail lobscouse was made from the dried meat and dried ship’s biscuits from the stores.
+In the days of sail, lobscouse was made from the dried meat and dried ship’s biscuits from the stores.
 Making these staple foods into a stew would have improved the texture and flavour of these bland ingredients.
 Once adopted on land and with more ingredients available, carrots, potatoes and onions were added.
-Some will say (but not in ear shot of a Scouser) it is very much like a Lancashire Hotpot!
+Some will say (but not in earshot of a Scouser) it is very much like a Lancashire Hotpot!

 Today scouse can be found in restaurants and cafes all over Liverpool.
 There are many recipes proclaiming to be the best scouse recipe so which one to choose?
-Well I think perhaps the best place to look should be none other than Premier League leaders, Liverpool Football Club.
+Well, I think perhaps the best place to look should be none other than Premier League leaders, Liverpool Football Club.
 Since 1892 LFC has been serving scouse to players and supporters alike.
 Here is their “world’s best” scouse recipe:

 Ingredients for Scouse (serves four)

 - 400g of diced onion (seems an awful lot!)